Ethnifying Class Part II: A Personal Experience

 By Mari D González

-Last summer, I presented at an international conference and one of the participants asked me at the end, “How do you feel about presenting when most of your fellow Mexicans are labor workers?”
+Last summer, I presented at the Localization Industry Standards Association (LISA) conference held at UC Berkeley and one of the participants asked me at the end, “How do you feel about presenting when most of your fellow Mexicans are labor workers?”

 I wishfully thought he had come across post-colonial studies given that he was a university professor abroad.
 I had overheard him talking about teaching a graduate course in Thailand.
 My assumptions resulted from a positive stereotype that is just as insidious.